leon-luna-ray/auto-readme/README.md

 ## Description

-A command line application to seamlessly create a new ReadMe file for your projects quickly!
+AI powered command-line style application to seamlessly create a new ReadMe file for your projects quickly!
 This application will ask you all the right questions to generate a professional quality readme from the command line.

 This project originally started as a Node.js command line application.
 I have since refactored it to become a frontend web application for easy access.